 - Cook your rice first and separately until it's just done.
 I do this in the microwave, but you can do it any way you like, in the Instant Pot, in a pressure cooker, or on a stove.
 Your rice should be fully cooked, unlike when we do a biryani where the rice is left partly uncooked.
 That's because you won't do any more cooking once you mix the rice with the tempered spices.

-- For the tempering, you'll need mustard seeds, curry leaves, dry red chili peppers, turmeric, urad dal (black gram dal), fenugreek seeds (you can leave these out, but they add a really nice sweet-bitterness that enhances the taste of this rice), and nuts like peanuts and raw cashews.
+- For the tempering, you'll need mustard seeds, curry leaves, dry red chili peppers, turmeric, urad dal (black gram dal--always use the split dal for seasoning, not whole), fenugreek seeds (you can leave these out, but they add a really nice sweet-bitterness that enhances the taste of this rice), and nuts like peanuts and raw cashews.
 You can just go with one kind of nut or the other.
 If you want to make this nut-free, just leave the nuts out.

 - I chop curry leaves when I add them to rice dishes, because although curry leaves are edible, some people are put off by the large leaves and don't know what to do with them.
 Chopping the leaves also makes them crisp up nicely.